We use our proprietary methodology to produce these rankings. Learn more →

 Berkeley Law houses nearly two dozen centers, institutes and clinics, including the Human Rights Center, the Death Penalty Clinic, the Berkeley Center for Law & Technology, and the East Bay Community Law Center, among others.

-Accreditation: The Western Association of Schools & Colleges provides accreditation to the University of California - Berkeley.
-The American Bar Association provides accreditation to UC Berkeley School of Law.
+The Western Association of Schools & Colleges provides accreditation to the University of California - Berkeley.

 9.